 - Hours: You can see the lighthouse from the top of the stairway any time.
-Visitor center and lighthouse are open year round, Thursday through Monday.
-Closed December 25 and the stairs close when winds exceed 40 miles per hour.
-Check their website for more information.
+The visitor center is closed some days and the stairs close when winds exceed 40 miles per hour.
+Check the Point Reyes website for the current schedule.

 - Cost: No admission fee

 - Location: West of California Hwy 1 north of San Francisco, see directions below

 - Best Time to Visit: Any time, but least foggy in spring and fall

 Point Reyes Lighthouse is located in the foggiest area known in California, making it necessary to build it at the bottom of a cliff near the water to be visible to seamen navigating through the fog and along the coast in a rough storm.

 The Lighthouse Visitor Center, located on the west side of Point Reyes peninsula, gives information on the structure erected in 1870 and about the lifesaving services performed during the 125 years it was used as a navigational guide.

 The original clockworks and first-order Fresnel lens manufactured in 1867 are on display during limited hours, weather permitting.

 On the first and third Saturday of the month, April through December, the light is illuminated.
 There is no fee to attend the evening program.
 Call 415-669-1534 on the day of the program for reservations.

 If you plan to walk to the lighthouse, more than 300 steps plunge in a steep descent equivalent to a 3-story building and the only way you can get out is the way you got in, by walking!
 Point Reyes is one of the foggiest spots to be found, so bring warm clothing even when it's warm inland.